codeadamca/_readme/index.markdown

 1. Use one tic (\`) for inline code and three tics (\`\`\`) for coding blocks.
 Provide the language when using coding blocks (\`\`\`php).
 2. Each README.md should use a main title using # and sub-titles when appropriate using ##.
 3. Do no include usernames or passwords in README.md files (or coding samples).
-Using the following format to block out confiential information:
+Using the following format to block out sensitive information:

     ```php
     define('SENDGRID_API_KEY', '<SENDGRID_API_KEY>');